wintvelt/sst-test/README.md

 This project was bootstrapped with [Create Serverless Stack](https://docs.serverless-stack.com/packages/create-serverless-stack).
 Quite heavily adapted though, for personal microservice setup on AWS with github actions CI/CD.

+TODO: capture and save the event stream
+- Currently only the *output* state changes are saved (published to a topic).
+- But event stream should be from outside source only.
+- So only outside update (PUT, POST, DELETE) calls.
+Because these represent a state change in the database.
+- This could be done in the update lambda, after the API.
+- However, original source could be from an async call, in which case original source is async lambda.
+And that might lead to double logging.

 An example is explained in [separate readme doc here](assets/DependencyPubReadMe.md)

 ## How to use